adonisjs/v6-docs/content/docs/security/cors.md

 <dd>

-Enable or disable the middleware temporarily without removing it from the middleware stack.
+Turn the middleware on or off temporarily without removing it from the middleware stack.

 </dd>